luminovang/documentation/security/csrf.md

 ## Overview

-Integrate CSRF with forms and requests in your application to enhance its security and protect against CSRF attacks, safeguarding user data and maintaining trust in your application&#039;s integrity.
+Integrate CSRF with forms and requests in your application to enhance its security and protect against CSRF attacks, safeguarding user data and maintaining trust in your application's integrity.

 ***